ether-void/nomi-enhanced/README.md

 3. Find "Nomi Enhanced" and click the refresh/reload button
 4. Or replace the extension folder and reload

-**Current Version: 1.0.2** - See [CHANGELOG.md](CHANGELOG.md) for updates
+**Current Version: 1.1.0** - See [CHANGELOG.md](CHANGELOG.md) for updates

 ## Usage

+### Basic Features
 1. Navigate to [nomi.ai](https://nomi.ai) and open a chat with your Nomi
-2. Click the extension icon in your browser toolbar to open the toggle popup
+2. Click the extension icon in your browser toolbar to open the settings popup
 3. Use the switches to enable/disable:
-   - Auto-play Nomi messages
+   - **Auto-play Nomi messages**: Automatically plays voice for new messages
-   - Highlight message enclosed in \*like this\*
+   - **Highlight \*this message\* **: Highlights text enclosed in asterisks
-4. When enabled, new Nomi messages will automatically play their voice and asterisk text will be highlighted
+   - **Image Transfer to Art**: Enables right-click image transfer functionality

+### Image Transfer to Nomi Art
+1. **Setup**: Click the settings gear icon in the popup and enter your Nomi ID
+2. **Usage**: Right-click any image on the web and select "Send to Nomi Art"
+3. **Result**: The extension will:
+   - Open your Nomi's art generation page
+   - Upload the image as a pose reference
+   - If from CivitAI, automatically paste the prompt text